sleeping126/alex/contents/best-practices/README.md

 ### JSON Web Tokens

-JWTs are usually used to authenticate against REST APIs by sending an encoded token in the Authorization header like *Authorization: Bearer \<token\>*.
+JWTs are usually used to authenticate against REST APIs by sending an encoded token in the Authorization header like *Authorization: Bearer TOKEN*.
 In ALEX, you can specify HTTP headers in the *Call* action.